Rush Cycle joining move to downtown Waco

 California-based Rush Cycle, which specializes in 45-minute “full-body” workouts aboard stationary bicycles, will hold a soft opening on Monday, and local franchisees Chris and Madison Goss invite the public to visit the shop at University Parks Drive and Mary Avenue for a test spin.

-Rush Cycle is at least the third bike-centric brand to open in Greater Waco since 2016, the other being Refine31 Cylce, 8810 Woodway Drive, a Christian-oriented exercise emporium owned by Becca McCormack.
+Rush Cycle is at least the third bike-centric brand to open in Greater Waco since 2016, the other being Refine31 Cycle, 8810 Woodway Drive, a Christian-oriented exercise emporium owned by Becca McCormack.

 There, according to the Refine31 website, participants shed stress and pounds while pedaling to “foot-tapping, heart-pounding” music, but also have access to resistance training, as well as health and nutrition advice.